Vehicle Breakdown call out + replacement battery supply & mobile fitting at a competitive price !

 Condition of the battery casing for cracks, and security of the battery hold down device.

-Electrolyte level check involves identifying amount of electrolyte fluid in the cells, this should just cover the plates, top up with distilled water as necessary.
+Electrolyte level check involves identifying amount of electrolyte fluid in the cells, this should just cover the plates, top up with distilled water as necessary, taking account of safety precautions.

 *Check battery terminals are clean , secure and in good order .